BiDAlab/TypeNet/README.md

 ![](https://github.com/BiDAlab/TypeNet/blob/main/TypeNet_architecture.png)
 **Figure 1.
 Architecture of TypeNet for free-text keystroke sequences.
 The input x is a keystroke sequence of size *M*=50 keys and the output f(x) is an embedding vector with shape 1X128.**

-As depicted in Fig .2, TypeNet is trained with three loss functions (softmax, contrastive and triplet loss), and therefore, three different TypeNet versions (i.e. one for each loss function) are employed to calculated the embedding vectors for both scenarios: desktop scenario and mobile scenario, with the models trained with Dhakal and Palin databases, respectively.
+As depicted in Fig .2, TypeNet is trained with three loss functions (softmax, contrastive and triplet loss), and therefore, trhee different TypeNet versions (i.e. one for each loss function) are employed to calculated the embedding vectors for both scenarios: desktop scenario and mobile scenario, with the models trained with Dhakal and Palin databases, respectively.
 For the desktop scenario, we train the models using only the first 68K subjects from the Dhakal dataset.
 For the Softmax function we train a model with *C* = 10K subjects (we could not train with more subjects due to hardware limitations) which means 15 X 10K = 150K training keystroke sequences (the remaining 58K subjects were discarded).
 For the Contrastive loss we generate genuine and impostor pairs using all the 15 keystroke sequences available for each subject.
 This provides us with 15 X 67,999 X 15 = 15.3 millions of impostor pair combinations and 15 X 14/2 = 105 genuine pair combinations for each subject.
 The pairs were chosen randomly in each training batch ensuring that the number of genuine and impostor pairs remains balanced (512 pairs in total in each batch including impostor and genuine pairs).
 Similarly, we randomly chose triplets for the Triplet loss training.

 ![](https://github.com/BiDAlab/TypeNet/blob/main/training3.png)
 **Figure 2.
 Learning architecture of TypeNet for the different loss functions a) Softmax loss, b) Contrastive loss, and c) Triplet loss.
 The goal is to find the most discriminant embedding space f(x).**